Two Weeks in Thailand

 Located amid Thailand’s mountainous north, Chiang Mai is Thailand’s second-largest city.
 Although it’s a lot smaller – and, I would argue, less interesting – than Bangkok, Chiang Mai is a gateway to a multitude of other activities in northern Thailand.

 Like temples?
 Doi Suthep sits quite literally in the clouds.
 Want to get your picture taken with a tiger?
 You can get up-close and personal with big cats of all sizes at the (controversial) Tiger Kingdom, in the vicinity of Chiang Mai.
 What’s best is that you can squeeze all your Chiang Mai activities into a day.

 Chiang Mai is the principal city of northern Thailand, but it’s by no means the only place to go.
 You could head to Chiang Rai, for example, the second-largest city in northern Thailand, or, to scenic Pai, where you have easy access to hill tribes, adventure activities and an incredibly chill vibe.

 Suggested time in Chiang Mai/Northern Thailand: 3-7 days

 For many travelers, “Thailand” is synonymous with “Phuket,” particularly in the wake of the devastating 2004 tsunami.
-I’ve never personally been to Phuket – I have a terrible feeling it’s ruined, à la Bali – but I’ve spent plenty of time in the Thai islands, and I think no visit to Thailand is complete without some beach time.
+I’m not a huge fan of Phuket, but I love spending time in the other Thai islands—and I think no visit to Thailand is complete without some beach time.